 - Have a minimum 2.0 grade point average

-- Be approaching their last 15 credits in their college program
+- Be approaching the last 15 credits in their program of study

-The Student Workbook provides an overview of student internship procedures and requirements, as well as assignment descriptions and activity worksheets.
+The Internship Program Student Workbook provides an overview of student internship procedures and requirements, as well as assignment descriptions and activity worksheets.
 It will also be used to assist internship worksite supervisors and faculty internship advisors in evaluating students' learning and workplace competencies.

 Do I have to register for credit to be an intern through FCC?

-The FCC Internship Education Program is only for students in certain college programs that require or encourage internships.
-If you are in one of these programs, you are eligible to receive credit toward your college program.
+The FCC Internship Education Program is only for students in certain College programs that require or encourage internships.
+If you are in one of these programs, you are eligible to receive credit toward your program.